 The 2 required courses provide the foundation to plan, develop, and evaluate primary prevention programs.
 Students will be able to apply this knowledge to implement evidence-based physical activity wellness programs in real-world settings (6 credits).

-Students choose 2 courses within one of three concentration areas to deepen their knowledge and competency within that area (6 credits).
+Students select one of three concentrations, and do two courses within that concentration to deepen their knowledge and competency within that area (6 credits).

 Curriculum subject to change.
 For a sample curriculum, please click here.

 The Exercise Science Program accepts applications for Fall entry only.